codynoskov/barik-cf/cms/blocks/wgw-converting-findings-into-an-output-1.md

   twitter:title: summary
   twitter:card: summary
 ---
 We distilled the top nine findings from the interviews, breaking them down into observations and opportunities/solutions.
 These outputs were grouped into two larger categories, each dedicated to a specific department (Marketing and Product).
 Both departments needed to understand the prioritization of these outcomes.
-Viole! 🥁
+Voila!